neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-cli.md

 * We assume that you have active private keys for two existing accounts and at least one of them has some funds.
 Please refer to [FAQs](FAQs.md) if you are not sure how to retrieve private keys from the GUI.

-### Folder structure
-Create a new folder in any location you like and copy `witness_node` and `cli_wallet` there.
-Next, open a *Command Prompt* window and switch the current directory to your newly created folder.

 ### Run the witness node
 To run the witness node use this command:
 ```